August 23, 2024

 (Highway Patrol)

-On August 20, 2024, the administration submitted to the Legislature a proposed memorandum of understanding (MOU) between the state and Bargaining Unit 5 (Highway Patrol).
+On August 20, 2024, the administration submitted to our office a proposed memorandum of understanding (MOU) between the state and Bargaining Unit 5 (Highway Patrol).
 Section 19829.5 of the Government Code specifies that our office has ten calendar days from the date we receive a proposed MOU to review the agreement and issue an analysis of the agreement.
 The proposed Unit 5 agreement was submitted after the close of business for the purposes of determining our ten-day review period on August 20, 2024.
 As such, we consider the agreement received on August 21, 2024.
 Unit 5 represents rank-and-file California Highway Patrol (CHP) officers.
 This analysis of the proposed agreement fulfills our statutory requirement to issue an analysis of the proposed MOU.
 State Bargaining Unit 5’s current members are represented by the California Association of Highway Patrolmen.
 The administration has posted the agreement and a summary of the agreement on the California Department of Human Resources’ (CalHR’s) website.
 (Our State Workforce webpages include background information on the collective bargaining process, a description of this and other bargaining units, and our analyses of agreements proposed in the past.)

 Major Provisions